loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

     </tbody>
 </table>

-#### Episode 3 ####
+---

-* What is EC2?
+#### EC2 ####
 * Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud
 * Allowing users to rent virtual computers on which to run their own computer applications in the cloud
 * EC2 Options
 <table>
     <tbody>